Bowling: In the 21st century

-On 31 March 2004, Missy Bellinder (born 1981) (later Parkin) became the first female member of the PBA.
+On 31 March 2004, Missy Bellinder (born 1981) (later changing her name to Parkin) became the first female member of the PBA.
 The PBA had opened up its membership to women following the 2003 demise of the PWBA.
 One year later, Liz Johnson became the first woman to make the televised final round of a PBA Tour event.

 In 2004, the Brunswick Euro Challenge was founded for amateur and pro 10-pin bowling players from Europe, Asia, and the U.S.

 On 24 January 2010, Kelly Kulick (born 1977) became the first woman to win the PBA Tournament of Champions and the first woman to win a PBA national tour event.

 In November 2012, after league bowling dropped from 80% to 20% of their business, AMF Bowling Centers of Richmond, Virginia filed for Chapter 11 bankruptcy for the second time (first in 2001), merging in 2013 with upscale New York-based bowling center operator Bowlmor (which did not support league bowling) in an attempt to turn league bowling around, growing from 276 centers in 2013 to 315 in 2015.

 In 2013, the PBA League was founded, composed of eight permanent five-person teams, with an annual draft.

 In 2015, the Professional Women's Bowling Association (PWBA) was revived after a 12-year hiatus.

+A study of professional and master tenpin bowlers found that average scores declined less than 10% from age 20 to age 70.
+This decline in a sport focusing on skill and technique is considerably smaller than that of events dominated by muscular strength, cardiovascular endurance or agility—which are known to decrease about 10% per decade.

 Equipment

 Ball

 Bowling balls vary, depending on the type of bowling.
-Ten-pin balls are about 8.59 in in diameter, typically have three holes, and weigh from 6 to 16 lb.
+Tenpin balls are about 8.59 in in diameter, typically have three holes, and weigh from 6 to 16 lb.
 The size and spacing of the finger holes on non-customized balls are generally smaller on lighter balls to accommodate smaller hands.
 Modern resin covers (surfaces) available since the early 1990s enhance a ball's hook (curve) potential, and the shape of the balls' cores (pictured) permit fine-tuning of desired ball paths.
 In contrast, traditional plastic balls are suitable for straighter shots.
 Duckpin and candlepin balls fit in the palm of the hand, and have no holes.